 Whether you are new to Italian cooking or want to up your game, then you have come to the right place.
-Below, you will find a list of the 11 most important items and ingredients you will need when cooking Italian food.
+Below, you will find a list of the 11 most important kitchen essentials for Italian cooking you will need when stocking your Italian kitchen.

 1. A Pasta Maker